franklinokech/srd/contributing.md

 ### Documentation

-If you change anything that requires a change to documentation then you will need to add it.
+If you make changes anything that requires a change to documentation then you will need to add it.
 New classes, methods, parameters, changing default values, etc are all things that will require a change to documentation.
 The change-log must also be updated for every change.
 Also PHPDoc blocks must be maintained.

 ### Compatibility